-Blood Death Knight Frequently Asked Questions — Battle for Azeroth (BfA) 8.1
+Blood Death Knight Frequently Asked Questions — Dragonflight 10.2

-On this page, we go over several of the most frequently asked questions regarding Blood Death Knight in World of Warcraft — Battle for Azeroth Battle for Azeroth (BfA) 8.1.
+On this page, we go over several of the most frequently asked questions regarding Blood Death Knight in World of Warcraft — Dragonflight 10.2.
 This will be updated as more common repeated questions surface over the course of the expansion.

-1. How Much Haste should Blood Death Knights Have? / Is There a Haste Cap for Blood Death Knights?
+How Much Haste Should Blood Death Knights Have? / Is There a Haste Cap for Blood Death Knights?

-Blood has no "soft caps" or "minimum thresholds" with any Haste, or any other stat.
-Secondary stats for Blood are all close enough to each other in value that you should prioritize item level over secondary stat itemization for nearly any piece of gear, except trinkets and rings.
+Blood has no "soft caps" or "minimum thresholds" with any Haste or any other secondary stat.
+Secondary stats for Blood are all close enough to each other in value that you should prioritize item level over secondary stat itemization for nearly any piece of gear except trinkets and rings.

 For Horde players, we recommend Blood Elves.
 Arcane Torrent is a powerful ability, particularly in Mythic+ dungeons.

-- Replace one or both of your tanking trinkets with DPS trinkets.
+- Replace one or both of your trinkets with pure DPS trinkets.
 This is often the easiest and most significant change you can make.
-Note that very few trinkets exist in Battle for Azeroth that are tanking-specific; you should feel comfortable using a non-tanking trinket that provides advantageous stats without feeling like you are impairing your survivability.
+Note that very few trinkets exist in Dragonflight that are tanking-specific; you should feel comfortable using a non-tanking trinket that provides advantageous stats without feeling like you are impairing your survivability.

 Many of our default recommendations for Blood assume you will be playing at least somewhat offensively to begin with.
 To shift more defensively, consider the following changes.

-The Blood Death Knight module for SimulationCraft is well-maintained and can generally be relied upon to help understand the effect to damage output your gear, talent, and Azerite trait choices can have.
+The Blood Death Knight module for SimulationCraft is well-maintained and can generally be relied upon to help understand the effect to the damage output your gear, talent, and Conduit choices can have.